zenustech/zeno/BUILD.md

 > It's recommended to install Visual Studio in trivial locations, like `C:/Programs Files (x86)/xxx` or at least `D:/Program Files (x86)/xxx`, so that VCPKG can find it easier.

+> If you use VCPKG, you need to select the 'English Language Pack' when install, otherwise VCPKG will fail to work (it doesn't support Chinese characters in path).

-4. Download and install Qt via their online installer: https://www.qt.io/download-qt-installer
+4. Download and install Qt 5 via their installer: https://mirror.tuna.tsinghua.edu.cn/qt/archive/qt/5.12/5.12.12/qt-opensource-windows-x86-5.12.12.exe

-> WARN: You must click the `Qt 5.12.11` option to install the prebuilt Qt binaries, otherwise only the Qt Creator is selected by default.
+> WARN: You must click the `Qt 5.12.12` option to install the prebuilt Qt binaries, otherwise only the Qt Creator is selected by default.

 > JOKE: Yes, we have to register a Qt account to install Qt... because the Qt company sucks :)

+5. If the install location is `C:\Qt\Qt5.12.12`, then add `C:\Qt\Qt5.12.12\msvc2017_64\bin` to the `PATH` environment variable.

+> This is to allow the `zeno.exe` being able to find `Qt5Widgets.dll` there.
+Otherwise you need to manually copy `C:\Qt\Qt5.12.12\bin\msvc2017_64\bin\Qt5Widgets.dll` and other DLLs to `build\bin`.
+After this step rebooting the computer (or at least restart Visual Studio) would be best.

 ### Ubuntu

+If you use Linux the setup would be much easier, simply run these commands:

 ```bash
 sudo apt-get install -y git cmake make g++